krokoreit/hatch-pre-index/README.md

 This package provides the PreIndexPublisher for hatch.

-Its purpose is to check the project version [ToDo: and to run scripts] before it invokes the index publisher.
+Its purpose is to perform the following tasks before calling the index publisher (hatch default publisher):
+* Ask for an API token to use for publishing to PyPI.
+It provides the option to store the API token to be reused each time the project is published to the PyPI repository.
+* Track the project version published.
+It checks whether the current version has not been published or otherwise reminds you to run hatch build with a new version number.
+* [ToDo: Run scripts]

-Use with 'hatch publish -p pre_index'
+Use with 'hatch publish -p pre_index' with options in the command line or the pyproject.toml file ([see below for details()](#use-with-options)).